li-clutter-org/postman-to-loadimpact/README.md

         -j --input-version <version>  Input version.
 Options `1.0.0` or `2.0.0`.
 Default `1.0.0`.
         -o --output <path>            Target file path where the converted collection will be written.
 Default `console`

+## Examples

+A collection of Postman examples are located under `./examples/postman`.

+The user scenario will be auto-generated when running:

+    $ bin/postman-to-loadimpact examples/v1/postman/echo.json

+    $ bin/postman-to-loadimpact examples/v2/postman/echo.json -j 2.0.0

 ## TODOs

  - Auto variable definition.
 The scenario validation will fail until the variable is created.